Assessment Tool First Aid Burn Degrees Recovery Prevention Blog Consultation

 2nd Degree

-Epidermis + part of dermis
+Epidermis + dermis

 • ✓ Red, wet appearance